 You will dine at the camp 'mess', buffet style.
-Vegetarians are well catered for, and meals are labelled for those with common special dietary requirements (i.e. dairy-free, or gluten-free).
-Plastic and biodegradable containers are provided for 'crib', or takeaway meals, so you won't miss out because of your awkward working hours.
+Vegetarians/vegans are well catered for, and meals are labelled for those with common special dietary requirements (i.e. dairy-free, or gluten-free).
+Plastic containers are provided for 'crib', or takeaway meals, so you won't miss out because of your awkward working hours (we encourage you to bring your own reusable containers for food storage).

 Note: Minimum dress requirements at the mess are enforced.
-Clothing such as singlets, cap-sleeved shirts, short shorts/skirts, ripped jeans, and ball caps are not allowed.
+Clothing such as singlets, cap-sleeved shirts, short shorts/skirts and ripped jeans are not allowed.